docutils/docutils/docutils/docs/api/transforms.rst

 * (t): Transform
 * (/p): Via a `\<pending>`_ element

-.. [#dangling] `references.DanglingReferences` will be split into a transform resolving refnames__ to refids__ and a transform reporting unresolved references to make space for reference-resolving transforms added by extensions or applications
-   (cf. `Release Notes`__).
+.. [#dangling] `references.DanglingReferences` will be replaced by separate transforms for resolving refnames__ to refids__ and for reporting unresolved references to make space for reference-resolving transforms added by extensions or applications (cf. `Release Notes`__).

    __ ../ref/doctree.html#refname